 - 3/4 cup strong brewed coffee

-– 3/4 cup buttermilk (I forgot to buy buttermilk, so instead I put 1 tablespoon of lemon juice in a measuring cup, filled it to the 1-cup mark with whole milk and let it sit for 10 minutes)
+- 3/4 cup buttermilk (or put 1 tablespoon of lemon juice in a measuring cup, fill it to the 1-cup mark with whole milk and let it sit for 10 minutes)

 - 6 tablespoons vegetable oil